by Trey Yeatts

 Micro Machines at twelve o’clock!
 And G.I.
 Joe is there!

-Micro Machines was a toy line produced by Galoob from 1986 until 2006.
-As the name implies, they were very small, (mostly) plastic replicas of cars, trucks, planes, and other vehicles.
+Micro Machines is a toy line originally produced by Galoob from 1986 until 2006.
+As the name implies, they are very small, (mostly) plastic replicas of cars, trucks, planes, and other vehicles.
+Galoob was acquired by Hasbro in 1998, which re-introduced a Star Wars themed set of Micro Machines with the 2015 release of Star Wars: The Force Awakens.
 G.I.
 Joe is an action figure made by Hasbro, possibly the original action figure.
 It was introduced in 1964 as a poseable toy aimed at boys and was wildly successful for about ten years before the line faded away in the mid-’70s.
 An ‘80s relaunch of G.I.
 Joe as smaller, redesigned figures saw renewed popularity, along with a long-running animated series.

 There goes the neighborhood.